aimms/how-to/Articles/109/109-convert-compound-sets.rst

 .. _Step_Conversion_Move_Indexes:

-Step 7: Move compound indexes to set mapping sets
+Step 7: Move Compound Indexes to Set Mapping Sets
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To ensure :term:`screen definitions<Screen definition>` are not broken, you must move indexes from the declarations of compound sets to the declaration of the corresponding set mapping set.